wonder-H/vue3-todoAPI/README.md

 <br>

-### 3. 구현 기능 정리 ✏️
+### 3. Features ✏️

 - Create
-  : input에서 글 입력 후 엔터 키 누르면 적용되도록 구현
+  : Write text on input tag and press `Enter`key to add as a list

 - Read
-  : 서버에 있는 데이터 불러오도록 구현 : 데이터 변경 시 변경 된 내용 화면에 출력

-- Update : 데이터 변경 시 수정사항 반영되도록 구현
+  : Basically save data to DB and read from it

+- Update : 1.
+Can edit text : 2.
+Click the list title(text) to show the list is done : 3.
+Can switch
+  orders of lists

-- Delete : 데이터 삭제기능 구현
+- Delete : Delete list to remove

-- Vuex를 이용한 상태관리

-- 목록 변경 : Soltablejs를 활용해 목록 순서 변경기능 구현

-- 수정한 시간 표시 : Date()를 활용해 데이터 생성/수정 시간 표시

-- 비동기 처리
-  : Axios를 이용해 요청 : 인스턴스로 기본 설정 적용 후 사용

-- 에러처리
-  : 기본적인 `try catch` + `async await` 사용으로 구현

 <br>

-### 4. 학습 키워드 😊
+### 4. Study keywords 😊

-1. API를 이용한 기본 CRUD 기능
+1. CRUD features through API
-2. Tailwindcss 사용해보기
+2. Trying Tailwindcss
-3. Vuex로 상태관리 기능 구현해보기
-4. 간단한 유효성 검사/에러처리
+3. Vuex to set state of data

 <br>

-### 5. 회고 / 간단 정리 🤔
+### 5. P.S 🤔

-- 그간 부족하다고 느꼈던 Vuex를 추가로 학습, 활용했다.
-- 구현에 초점을 다뤘더니 코드가 정리되지 못한 느낌이라 아쉽다.
-- SCSS와 Tailwindcss를 동시 적용하는 것은 비효율적인 것 같다.
-- 데이터 관리에서 생각보다 많은 고민이 필요했다.
-- vuex도 모듈로 분리해서 사용하는 것이 좋을 것 같다.
+- Tried using Vuex for management of data(state)
+- Focused on CRUD features(hasn't been refactoring yet)
+- Felt using SCSS with Tailwindcss is not a good idea..(efficiency)
+- Need more study for state management to improve handling data
+- Importance using modules to divide features in store(vuex)